ydb-platform/ydb/ydb/docs/en/core/integrations/grafana.md

 ### Authentication

-The Grafana plugin supports various authentication [authentication methods](../reference/ydb-sdk/auth.md).
+The Grafana plugin supports next [authentication methods](../reference/ydb-sdk/auth.md): Anonymous, Access Token, Metadata, Service Account Key and Static Credentials.

 Below is an example config for authenticating a {{ ydb-short-name }} data source using username and password: